zsewa/userscript_lmu_moodle_login/README.md

 ## Install
 1) Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) for your prefered browser.
 2) Go to [Greasyfork](https://greasyfork.org/en/scripts/402556) and click on "Install this script"
+3) The activated script will trigger on moodle.lmu.de

 ## How does it work?
 This userscript is triggered on the LMU Moodle website.